 By default, each voltage rail for a particular device is set to its nominal value.
-In order to get an accurate power estimation, you must specify the worst-case or highest voltage value seen at the FPGA.
+In order to get an accurate power estimation, you must specify the worst-case or highest voltage value seen in the device.
 This can be generally calculated using the nominal output value and tolerances from the supplies and regulators to each rail.
 If any significant IR (voltage) drop is seen, particularly with supplies that are unregulated, the voltage drop should be accounted for in the maximum voltage calculation.

-If you are not using some of the V{CCO} or MGT voltage sources, leave the default values in the rows for those voltage sources (Figure 2-4).
+If you are not using some of the ^VCCO or MGT voltage sources, leave the default values in the rows for those voltage sources as shown in the following figure.

-Figure 2-4: Power Supply Voltage Source Information - Summary Sheet for 7 Series Devices Step 5: Enter clock and resource information.
+Figure 9: Power Supply Voltage Source Information - Summary Sheet for 7 Series Devices